José Guillermo Rodríguez: Criminal investigation

+On April 02, 2025 former Mayor José Guillermo Rodríguez pleaded Guilty to Diverting Funds Meant for the Mayagüez Trauma Center.
+During today’s hearing at the Mayagüez Courthouse he also pleaded guilty to charges of dereliction of duty and embezzlement of public funds.

-On March 23, 2021, seven individual where indicted and arrested on wire fraud charges in relation to a scheme to defraud the municipality of Mayagüez.
+On March 23, 2021, seven individual were indicted and arrested on wire fraud charges in relation to a scheme to defraud the municipality of Mayagüez.
 Before these arrest the municipal government had created the Mayagüez Economic Development Inc. (MEDI).
 MEDI is a municipal corporation created to administer the assets of the municipality in order to increase revenue.

 In total 58 properties that were passed to MEDI were later used as collateral for highly speculative investments.
 These investments may have provided the opportunity for the scheme to defraud the municipality.
 Among the properties on the list where places of historical importance including the Mayagüez City Hall, Teatro Yagüez, and Palacio de Recreación y Deportes.
 The San Antonio Hospital, the only pediatric hospital in the municipality, was also one of the properties.

 At a press conference to address the controversy the mayor denied any involvement in illegal activities and pointed to other acts of corruption by authorities on the island.